 Our minimum buy-to-let rent calculator will tell you how much rental income you need to generate each month to qualify for a mortgage on a buy-to-let property.
 This will give you an estimate of how much to charge tenants to rent your residential or commercial property.

-It should be stressed that this is a very generic guide.
+It should be stressed that this is a very generic guide that uses a 125% stress test rate.
 As with everything in the mortgage market, your individual circumstances will dictate whether you qualify for a buy-to-let mortgage.
 We strongly advise that you speak to one of our advisers about your own situation before committing to anything.

 This is not a quotation under the Consumer Credit Act.
 Figures are subject to validation of income, credit checks and a property valuation.

 The Buy-to-Let Minimum Rent Calculator is a great way to start – but it’s certainly not a definitive answer – and if it’s not the answer you’re looking for, our experts can review your full situation and advise on the most appropriate course of action, including products you might not previously have considered.

 What Do These Fields Mean?

 When measuring affordability for a mortgage for buy-to-let, lenders stress test applications against mortgage rates rising to 5% and sometimes to 5.5%, even if the agreed final rate is lower, to guard against unexpected rises in costs for landlords.

 Lenders also typically require a "buffer" of 125% or 145% - i.e. the rental income each month must be 125% of the mortgage repayments.